Welcome to Lady Be Good.net

 2. The speed of the aircraft at bail out was near 111 knots IAS (128 mph IAS)

 3. The descent rate "averaged" about 300 feet per minute throughout the flight.
-This number was slightly higher at atitude and seemed to decrease as the plane descended.
+This number was slightly higher at atitude and decreased as the plane descended.
 (This varied from an average of 450 fpm for the 5k red track, to 200 fpm for the 5k blue track.)

 4. The elapsed time (as clocked in the sim) from Lt.
 Woravka's position to impact was 7 minutes, 36 seconds.